-Any students who faces challenges securing their food or housing and believes that this may affect their performance in the program is urged to contact the Office of Students Affairs (OSA) for support.
+Any students who face challenges securing their food or housing and believe that this may affect their performance in the program are urged to contact the Ofoce of Students Affairs (OSA) for support.
 Furthermore, please notify the Epi Academic Team, if you are comfortable in doing so, to enable us to provide additional support or resources.